KeenThera/SECSE/README.md

 # **SECSE**

 ----------------------------

 ### SECSE: _**S**ystemic **E**volutionary **C**hemical **S**pace **E**xplorer_

 ![plot](docs/platform.jpg)

-Chemical Space exploration is a major task of the hit-finding process during the pursuit of novel chemical entities.
+Chemical space exploration is a major task of the hit-finding process during the pursuit of novel chemical entities.
 Compared with other screening technologies, computational de novo design has become a popular approach to overcome the limitation of current chemical libraries.
-Here, we reported a  _de novo_ design platform named systemic evolutionary chemical space explorer (SECSE).
+Here, we reported a de novo design platform named systemic evolutionary chemical space explorer (SECSE).
 The platform was conceptually inspired by fragment-based drug design, that miniaturized a “lego-building” process within the pocket of a certain target.
-Generation of virtual hits was then turned into a mathematical searching problem.
-To optimize the searching output, human intelligence and deep learning were integrated.
-Application of SECSE against PHGDH, proved its potential in virtually finding novel and diverse small molecules that are attractive starting points for further validation.
+The key of virtual hits generation was then turned into a computational search problem.
+To enhance search and optimization, human intelligence and deep learning were integrated.
+Application of SECSE against PHGDH, proved its potential in finding novel and diverse small molecules that are attractive starting points for further validation.

 ### Tutorials and Usage